 She studied at the Guildhall School of Music and Drama in London with Eric Crees.
 During this time she was Principal Trombone of the European Union Youth Orchestra and won the Bronze Medal in the Shell/LSO Music Scholarship.
 In 2003 she won the Woodwind & Brass Award and Philip Jones Memorial Prize in the Royal Over-Seas League Music Competition.

-Helen has given classes at the Royal Academy of Music, the Guildhall School of Music and Drama, the Royal College of Music and the Royal Northern College of Music.
-She has adjudicated for the BBC Young Musician Competition, Royal Over-Seas League, British Trombone Society and International Trombone Association competitions.
-Helen has played on many TV and film soundtrack recordings.
+Helen has given classes at the Royal Academy of Music, Guildhall School of Music and Drama, Royal College of Music, Royal Northern College of Music, Royal Conservatoire of Scotland, Royal Birmingham Conservatoire.
+She has adjudicated for the BBC Young Musician Competition, Royal Over-Seas League, Ian Bousfield Getzen, Swisstbone, British Trombone Society and International Trombone Association competitions.
+Helen has also played on many TV and film soundtrack recordings.

-Duncan Wilson studied trombone and euphonium at the Guildhall School of Music and Drama, graduating in 1997.
+Duncan studied trombone and euphonium at the Guildhall School of Music and Drama, graduating in 1997.
 It was during his studies that he developed an interest in composing and arranging for brass.
-Encouraged by his tutors, Duncan started to produce music for a variety of different ensembles, mainly dealing with non-standard instrumentation, for which there was little in the way of published music.
-His work has been published by De Haske/Hal Leonard, The Music Company Ltd., Waterton Brass Music (USA) and Bones Apart Publishing.
+Encouraged by his tutors, he started to produce music for a variety of different ensembles, mainly dealing with non-standard instrumentation, for which there was little in the way of published music.
+His arrangements have been published by De Haske/Hal Leonard, Pennine Music Publishing, Superbrass Music and Bones Apart Publishing.
 He has recently completed a large commission for AboutSound.com and his music has been recorded by the world famous Black Dyke Band.
-Some of his arrangements for brass band are now published by Superbrass Music.